 Some gardeners prefer to allow Blue Wild Indigo to go to seed because the seedpods are quite attractive.

 It’s best to allow your plant to reseed itself.

-If you do need to start a brand-new Wild Indigo patch, it’s important to note fresh seeds germinate more quickly and easily then dried seeds.
+If you do need to start a brand-new Wild Indigo patch, it’s important to note fresh seeds germinate more quickly and easily than dried seeds.

 When gathering your own Baptisia seeds, examine them carefully for tiny holes.

-There is a type of weevil which chews holes in the seeds of the plant.
+There is a type of weevil that chews holes in the seeds of the plant.

 If you find seeds with holes in them, throw them away because they will not germinate.